MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/dependencies/github-pages.md

 # GitHub Pages

 ## Gems on GH Pages
-> Environment for standard GH Pages setup (without GH Actions)
+> Environment for standard GH Pages set up (without GH Actions)

 See the [Dependency versions](https://pages.github.com/versions/) page for what gems GH Pages uses for builds.